 NEMFA Solo & Ensemble Festival

-March 23-25 - Concert Festival - The Woodstock Academy in Woodstock, CT
+March 21-23 - Concert Festival - The Boxboro Regency in Boxborough, MA

 OVERVIEW

-After two highly successful years using technology to provide our Solo & Ensemble Festival, we are excited about a return to in-person performance for this year’s event.
+After two highly successful years using technology to provide our Solo & Ensemble Festival, and a successful year returning to our normal format, we are excited about a return to in-person performance again for this year’s event.
 Scheduled for the first two Saturdays in December, we invite your students to prepare and perform a piece from one of our wonderful repertoire listings (or a piece of their choice), and have it heard and evaluated by our adjudicators.

 PLEASE NOTE: